pnp/sp-starter-kit/provisioning/readme-sp2019.md

-# SP Starter Kit Provisioning Guidance - SharePoint 2019 Only
+# SP Starter Kit Provisioning Guidance - SharePoint 2019 Only - Starter Kit V2 only

-**TODO** provide documentation for SharePoint 2019 - also note the limitations
+Provided documentation for SharePoint 2019 - also note the limitations

 The following documentation provides guidance related to the the provisioning process of **SP Starter Kit**.